How To Master Kindle Keywords And Categories For Free

 There is no magical secret formula for doing Amazon keyword research.

-As you know, when you list your ebook on Kindle, you can only choose two categories.
+When you list your ebook on Kindle, you can only choose three categories.

 Like anything listed on Amazon, optimizing your product pages is key to getting more sales.